dfgchiang/rst/README.md

 20190211 leaflab/ = dir for Leaflet.js practice.

-20190606 Reproduced repo with R ignore file to ignore .RData too large to copy to repo.
+20190606 Reproduced repo with R ignore file to ignore .RData and history files under rproj/ folder too large to copy to github repo.

+//